abhmishr1/HIP/docs/how-to/performance_guidelines.rst

 *******************************************************************************

-The AMD HIP performance guidelines are a set of best practices designed to help you optimize the application performance on AMDGPUs.
+The AMD HIP performance guidelines are a set of best practices designed to help you optimize the application performance on AMD GPUs.
 The guidelines discuss established parallelization and optimization techniques to improve the application performance on HIP-capable GPU architectures.

 Here are the four main cornerstones to help you exploit HIP's performance optimization potential:

 - Parallel execution
-- memory bandwidth usage optimization
+- Memory bandwidth usage optimization
-- optimization for maximum throughput
+- Maximum throughput optimization
-- minimizing memory thrashing
+- Memory thrashing minimization

 This document discusses the usage and benefits of these cornerstones in detail.